dxw/accessibility-manual/src/introduction/index.md

 support changing access needs.

-The [Human Rights Act and Equality Act](/introduction/obligations#human-rights-act-and-equality-act) require us to create services to work well for people disable people, and people with other potected characteristics.
+The [Human Rights Act and Equality Act](/introduction/obligations#human-rights-act-and-equality-act) require us to create services that work well for people disable people, and people with other potected characteristics.

 ## What we mean by assistive technology
 Assistive technologies are products, systems and services that help people with accessibility needs to successfully access and